-The appeal of Virginia's Eastern Shore is out of sight from the highway, among its barrier islands in the Atlantic to the east, along its wetlands and Chesapeake Bay shoreline to the west.
-It's the wild ponies, a small slice of NASA, gloriously uncrowded beaches, and waterfront views in every direction that draw thousands of snowbirds here every summer.
-Tiny hamlets are scattered among farms and protected wildlife habitats, or cling to the edges of the ocean or the Bay where watermen still struggle for their living.
+The appeal of Virginia's Eastern Shore is out of sight from the highway, among its barrier islands in the Atlantic to the east and along its wetlands and Chesapeake Bay shoreline to the west.
+The wild ponies, gloriously uncrowded beaches, and waterfront views in every direction draw thousands of snowbirds here every summer.
+Tiny hamlets are scattered among farms and protected wildlife habitats and clinging to the edges of the ocean or the bay where watermen still make their living.
 Part of the appeal here is its more recent 19th- and early-20th-century history, a welcome change from the Colonial eras that predominate el… Read More